-Lectures 8-9.
-Module 05 on canvas.
-Lecture code: 08-code.lean, 09-code.lean.
+Lectures 11 - 14.
+Module 07 on canvas.
+Lecture code: 11-code.lean, 12-code.lean, 13-code.lean, 14-code.lean, mylibrary14.lean.

-- Recap: where we stand. - The tactic trivial: anything implies true and false implies everything. - Soundness and completeness. - Proving disjunctions in the goal: the tactics left and right. - Proving conjunctions in the goal: the tactic split. - Dealing with disjunctions and conjunctions in the hypotheses: the tactic cases, again. - Tactics as legal (but not always good) moves in a game. - Negation is an implication. - If-and-only-iff (iff) is a conjunction.
+- Proof assistants. - Proving propositional logic tautologies in LEAN using bools vs Props. - Eliminating \forall or implication in the goal: the tactics intro and intros. - Proof by cases: the cases tactic. - The tactics assumption and exact. - The tactic trivial: anything implies true. - The tactic contradiction: false implies everything. - Proving disjunctions in the goal: the tactics left and right. - Proving conjunctions in the goal: the tactic split.

+- Dealing with disjunctions and conjunctions in the hypotheses: the tactic cases, again.

+- What it means for a tactic to apply to a given proof state: tactics as legal (but not always good) moves in a game.

+- Negation is an implication.

+- Soundness and completeness: we cannot prove false.

+- If-and-only-iff (iff) is a conjunction.

 - Exclusive-OR (xor) is a disjunction.

 - repeat.

+- try.

 - bool vs Prop, equality = vs iff \leftrightarrow .

-- Proving propositional logic tautologies in LEAN using bools vs Props.

-- Propositions are types!
-Theorems are functions that return proofs!

-- Modus ponens: the tactic have.

-- Calling lemmas and theorems.

-- rewrite revisited: rewriting based on equalities or equivalences.

 - Homework 05.

-7.7 Constructive vs. classic logic; Provability vs Semantic truth; Homework review
+- Recap: where we stand.

+- Review and practice for the exam.

+- Exam 1 12 Oct 2023.

+9.8 Theorems are functions!
+Calling lemmas and theorems; Classic vs constructive logic; Simplification tactics

-Lectures 10 and 11.
-Module 06 on canvas.
-Lecture code: 10-code.lean, 11-code.lean, ourlibrary11.lean, ourlibrary12.lean.
-Slides: 11-deductions.pdf.
+Lectures 15 - 18.
+Module 08 on canvas.
+Lecture code: 15-code.lean, 16-code.lean, 17-code.lean, 18-code.lean, mylibrary18.lean..